What Happened

 You may have noticed photos showing Joan Rubinger in a wheelchair.
-Here she is to share her story:

 By Joan Rubinger